Eurocc-Italy/dl_tui/README.md

 - If no executable is explicitly provided via the `--exec_command` option, the container will run the default action (equivalent to `docker/singularity run image.sif`)
 - If the user wants to run a specific executable, the `--exec_command` option can be provided, specifying the path to the executable (equivalent to `docker/singularity exec /path/to/executable image.sif`)
 - Input files will be automatically provided by the Data Lake API to the container executable based on the query matches.
 An `/input` folder will be bound to the container corresponding to the folder on the parallel filesystem where Data Lake files are stored. (**WARNING**: do NOT write to the `/input` folder, as the container will have access to _all_ the files on the Data Lake at this path).
 The executable should expect input file paths as CLI arguments (equivalent to `docker/singularity run /input/file1.png /input/file2.png /input/file3.png ...`)
-- The container should save all results that should be uploaded to the Data Lake to the `/output` folder, which will be automatically be created and bound by the Data Lake infrastructure at runtime.
+- The container should save all results that should be uploaded to the Data Lake to the `/output` folder, which will be automatically be created and bound by the Data Lake infrastructure at runtime

 ### Input for `dl_tui_hpc`/`dl_tui_server` executables (API only)

 The input parameter of the `dl_tui_hpc` and `dl_tui_server` executables should be the path to a properly-formatted JSON document, whose content should be the following:

 - `id`: unique identifier characterizing the run.
 We recommend using the [UUID](https://docs.python.org/3/library/uuid.html) module to generate it, producing a UUID.hex string
 - `sql_query`: SQL query to be run on the MongoDB database containing the metadata.
-Since the Data Lake is by definition a non-relational database, and the "return" of the query is the file itself, most queries will be of the type `SELECT * FROM metadata WHERE [...]`.
+Since the Data Lake is by definition a non-relational database, and the "return" of the query is the file itself, most queries will be of the type `SELECT * FROM metadata WHERE [...]`
 - `script_path` (optional): path to a Python script to analyse the files matching the query.
-This script must feature a `main` function taking as input a list of file paths, which will be populated by the interface with the files matching the query, and returning a list of file paths as output, which will be saved in a compressed archive and made available to the user.
+This script must feature a `main` function taking as input a list of file paths, which will be populated by the interface with the files matching the query, and returning a list of file paths as output, which will be saved in a compressed archive and made available to the user
 - `container_path` (optional): path to a Docker/Singularity container to analyse the files matching the query.
-The container executable should expect a list of file paths as input, and should save all relevant output to the `/output` folder.
+The container executable should expect a list of file paths as input, and should save all relevant output to the `/output` folder
 - `container_url` (optional): URL to a Docker/Singularity container to analyse the files matching the query.
-The container executable should expect a list of file paths as input, and should save all relevant output to the `/output` folder.
+The container executable should expect a list of file paths as input, and should save all relevant output to the `/output` folder
-- `exec_command` (optional): command to be run in the Docker/Singularity container in `exec` mode.
+- `exec_command` (optional): command to be run in the Docker/Singularity container in `exec` mode
 - `config_hpc` (optional): a dictionary containing options for hpc-side configuration
 - `config_server` (optional): a dictionary containing options for server-side configuration